arw180/dev-env/README.md

 Tested on: Centos 6.7, Amazon Linux AMI (EC2) instance

 # Usage
-Install ansible on the host and run:
+Install ansible on the host and run something like:
-* `ansible-playbook devbox.yml -i hosts_vagrant -u vagrant -k`
+* `ansible-playbook devbox.yml -i hosts_vagrant -u vagrant -k`, or
 * `ansible-playbook devbox.yml -i hosts_aws -u ec2 --private-key=</path/to/private/key.pem>`

 NOTE: for EC2 boxes, uses the public IP in the hosts file, not the domain name.